 The Tony Blair Africa Governance Initiative helps some of Africa's most dynamic leaders deliver the change their people need to relieve poverty.
-Renewing Tony Blair's commitment to Africa, the Africa Governance Initiative currently operates in Rwanda, Sierra Leone, Liberia, Guinea and South Sudan advising each of the country’s Presidents with a team of AGI’s staff working full-time at the centre of all five governments.
-By combining Tony Blair's unique experience as a leader and reformer, his personal relationships with African leaders, and in-country teams of experts, the Africa Governance Initiative is helping to build the capacity of partners to tackle poverty and attract investment sustainably.
+Continuing Blair's commitment to Africa, the AGI currently operates in Rwanda, Sierra Leone, Liberia, Guinea, Nigeria, Kenya and Ethiopia advising each of the country’s Presidents with AGI teams working full-time at the heart of government.
+By combining Blair's unique experience as a leader and reformer, his personal relationships with African leaders, and in-country teams of experts, the AGI is helping to build the capacity of partners to tackle poverty and attract investment.

-Having been the first major head of government to bring climate change to the top of the international political agenda at the Gleneagles G8 summit in 2005, Mr. Blair is now leading the Breaking the Climate Deadlock Initiative, through which he is working with world leaders to bring consensus on a new and comprehensive international climate policy framework.
+Having been the first major head of government to bring climate change to the top of the international political agenda at the Gleneagles G8 summit in 2005, Blair continues to work with world leaders to tackle the issue of climate change and chairs The Climate Group International Leadership Council.

-In recognition of his debt to the North East, he has also launched the Tony Blair Sports Foundation, which will increase participation in sport by young people, particularly those who are currently socially excluded - by inspiring more adults to become trained coaches; by providing access to high quality nationally-accredited training for those we recruit; and by helping to match coaches with the schools and sports clubs which need them.
-The foundation is working to ensuring a sporting legacy in the North East for the London 2012 Olympics and Paralympic Games which Mr Blair helped to bring to the United Kingdom.
+In recognition of his debt to the North East, he has also launched the Tony Blair Sports Foundation, which has increased participation in sport by young people, particularly those who are currently socially excluded - by inspiring more adults to become trained coaches; by providing access to high quality nationally-accredited training for those we recruit; and by helping to match coaches with the schools and sports clubs which need them.
+The foundation is working to ensure a sporting legacy in the North East following the London 2012 Olympic and Paralympic Games which Blair helped to bring to the United Kingdom.

 50 Achievements of the Labour Party in government under Prime Minister Tony Blair